Information about Using DrJava with Compiz

 This assumes that you have the Metacity window manager installed on your system.

-Hosted by SourceForge.net DrJava is partially funded by the National Science Foundation, the Texas Advanced Technology Program, and Sun Microsystems, Inc.
+Hosted by SourceForge.net DrJava has been partially funded by the National Science Foundation, the Texas Advanced Technology Program, and Sun Microsystems, Inc.